EMS is called to an assisted living facility for a 79 year old female who is found collapsed outside her apartment door.

 On arrival, the staff is providing adequate chest compressions.

 The cardiac monitor is attached.

-Chest compressions are continued, the airway is captured with a tracheal tube, an IV is initiated, and 1 mg of epinephrine is given IV.
+Chest compressions are continued, an IV is initiated, and 1 mg of epinephrine is given.

 The patient has a faint pulse but a blood pressure cannot be auscultated.
 The patient is prepared for transcutaneous pacing (TCP).

 The computer is successfully identifying and marking the R-waves.

 The pacer is set to 80 PPM and paramedics report capture at 110 mA.

 The presence of broad T-waves indicates true electrical capture.

 With this rhythm there are pulses that correspond with the monitor (not always accurate), there is an SpO2 waveform, and the NIBP is 118/68.